SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Chapter 13

-Characters can also employ bargain to“pay” another person to behave dishonorably, such as through ignoring duty, looking the other way, or divulging secret information.
+Characters can also employ bargain to"pay" another person to behave dishonorably, such as through ignoring duty, looking the other way, or divulging secret information.
 Success depends greatly on the target.
 A target who is loyal or wealthy or fears being caught is less likely to accept bribes.
-Use the diﬃculties listed under “Interaction Skills” and further modiﬁed by such factors as the value of the money, goods, or information offered, the extent of favors given and received, and the target’s attitude toward the bribe.
+Use the difficulties listed under "Interaction Skills" and further modiﬁed by such factors as the value of the money, goods, or information offered, the extent of favors given and received, and the target’s attitude toward the bribe.